iundd/a11y_me_video/Documentation/EditorManual/VideoPlayer/Index.rst

    Video in additional alternative video format (optional)

 Audio description | mp3
    Audio file in mp3 format.
-Used an an alternate audio track.
+Used as an alternative audio track.

    The audio track contains the original sound and additional text spoken by a narrator.
 Speech and audio gaps can be used to describe additional